DarthIt0/Frontend-test-2/README.md

 # Frontend-test-2

-## This repository contains the solution to the following:
+## A solution written in typescript meeting the following requirements:

 ### Create a react app to allow users order food from restaurants: